timegivenzero/WheresMyMoney/README.md

 ## Installation

-1. Drop the `LootAlert` folder into your `Plugins/Source/` directory.
+1. Drop the `Wheres-My-Money` folder into your `Plugins/Source/` directory.
 2. Reload plugins in ExileAPI.
 3. Enable the plugin and set your league name in Settings (default: **Keepers**).